 There are some elements in the patent that need further clarification.
 When a patent was granted, this actually served two purposes.
 On the one hand, the miller was granted a permission to build a mill and on the other hand, it also served as an exploitation licence.
 In order to avoid too much competition between millers, the building and exploitation of mills was regulated and was based on the number of inhabitants in a specific village, town or region.

-The reference « to grind all sorts of cereals, for the inhabitants of Hundelgem as well as for those from the surrounding places » is in strong opposition with the numerous compulsory mills that were common during the previous centuries.
+The reference « to grind all sorts of cereals, for the inhabitants of Hundelgem as well as for those from the surrounding areas » contrasts with the numerous compulsory mills that were common during the previous centuries.
 A compulsory mill was a mill where the neighbouring farmers were obliged to have their cereals milled.
 Often, these mills were owned by the local lord or by another higher authority, such as a convent or an abbey.